primus/primus/README.md

 The `spark.address` property contains the `ip` and `port` of the connection.
 If you're running your server behind a reverse proxy it will automatically use the `x-forwarded-for` headers.
-This way you will always have the address of the connecting client and not the ip address of your proxy.
+This way you will always have the address of the connecting client and not the IP address of your proxy.

 *Please note that the `port` is probably out of date by the time you're going to read it as it's retrieved from an old request, not the request that is